Introduction to Delaware Slot Machine Casino Gambling 2018

 Delaware slot machine casino gambling consists of three casinos with pari-mutuel wagering of dog or horse racing including simulcast.
 These racinos also currently offer 6,218 video lottery terminal style gaming machines having video slots, video blackjack, video poker, and video keno.

 Delaware’s VLT-style slot machines have minimum and maximum legal limits on theoretical payout returns.
-Per slot machine on an average annual basis, the minimum payout return is 87%, while the maximum payout return of 95%.
+Per slot machine on an average annual basis, the minimum payout return is 87%, while the maximum payout return is 95%.

 This maximum payout return can be increased with approval from the Director of the Delaware Lottery, but how often this is done is uncertain.